Signed in as:

 Education Outside The Classroom (EOTC)

-Education Outside the Classroom is an excellent way for children to relate to others and to experience new things and new challenges.
-Birchville School promotes E.O.T.C. but understands that activities need to be relevant and costs kept to a minimum.
+Birchville School promotes Education Outside the Classroom as an excellent way for children to relate to others and to experience new things and new challenges.

 School Code of Conduct

 Our code of conduct is based on our GEMS.
 We ask that our community act in a way that reflects this by acting appropriately when communicating with staff or in the school environment.
 In this way children are constantly being exposed to positive adult role models.
 This helps reinforce the standards of behaviour expected.

 School reports are released digitally on Hero twice a year, however, parents are able to access their children’s learning progress at any stage.